 - Data Storage

 This is the biggest of the two.
 Investment in the server.
-This part is inevitable, as you can see the kind of the data generation and transmission that takes place every time the shoe is put into action.
+This part is inevitable, as we’ve seen the kind of the data generation and transmission that takes place every time the shoe is put into action.
 It’s no joke.

 In order to store and distribute this mega data, Nike needs a super fast, grandaddy sort of a server, which – it goes without saying – accompanies a hefty price tag.
 Consequently, a big chunk of its budget goes for the Servers.

-How do you save cost with Progressive Web Apps?
+How do you save cost with Progressive Web Apps (PWAs)?

-To begin with, Progressive Web Apps are not typical apps per se, nor a website, they are a combination of both, but works more like an app.
+A Progressive Web App is neither a typical app nor a website.
+It is a combination of both, but works more like an app.
 In simpler definition, the PWAs are designed to act and function like an app without being a traditional app.

-When it comes to saving costs in these two areas – expertise and Data Storage – Progressive Web Apps takes a different approach to cut through this these expenses.
+When it comes to saving costs in these two areas – expertise and Data Storage – Progressive Web Apps takes a different approach to cut through the above mentioned expenses.